theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 but therefore we need to know how we can hook them up.

 ## 6. Wiring Diagrams & Schematics
 Next we want to wire an external LED to the board.
-I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to pin 13 on the Arduino, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a sketch or diagram with the wires and components connected to the Arduino?!
+I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to pin 13 on the Arduino UNO, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a sketch or diagram with the wires and components connected to the Arduino?!

-Being able to read these diagrams is a very important part of building circuits.
+Being able to read these **diagrams** is a very important part of building circuits.
 Schematics are universal pictograms that allow people all over the world to understand and build electronics.
 Every electronic component has a very unique schematic symbol.
 These symbols are then assembled into circuits using a variety of programs.
 You could also draw them out by hand.
 If you want to dive deeper in the world of electronics and circuit building, learning to read schematics is a very important step in doing so.

 Below is the schematics for the above circuit and, at the right, a much easier to read and wire diagram (made with [Fritzing](http://fritzing.org/home/)).
 We will mainly use this kind of wiring diagams in this tutorial.